Why mortgage insurance doesn’t work for everyone

 I suspect the last thing on your mind after you bought your new home is life insurance, I get that.
 But before you ink your name to any mortgage insurance consider some of the drawbacks, inferior coverage with potentially higher premiums when compared to individual life insurance.

 What’s your take on mortgage insurance?
-Own it?
-Used to own it?
 Do you favour life insurance over mortgage insurance like I do?